z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 ```
 This should let `s3` to know that the current chosen path has large queue length.
 But because of the path is congested, it will reach after updates from other paths.
-Let's send hula packets again so that the better path can replace current path.
+Let's send HULA packets again so that the better path can replace current path.
 ```bash
 ./send.py
 ```